OpenLiberty/guides-common/MULTIPANE-CONVERSION.md

 # Outline to convert a static guide to the multipane design:

-## 1.Create a multipane branch
+## 1. Create a multipane branch
 Important: do not deliver this to the master branch while testing it because it will affect the guide on openliberty.io before it's polished. https://qa-guides.mybluemix.net/ will clone the branch 'multipane' for testing, and then when all of the guides are converted to the new design we can deliver the changes to master.

 ## 2. Change the layout from 'guide' to 'guide-multipane'

 ## 3. Include entire source code files
 Add the file includes in the asciidoc for files that you want to appear on the right column, with role="code_column" specified for each file.
 The files included with role="code_column" will be shown in full screen view while the files included already in the guide will be shown in the mobile/single column view where there is no code column.
+The code column on the right is exactly 90 characters per line and remains a constant width when resizing the width of the browser, so that the code can be written once and always work.
+The guide column grows and shrinks according to the width of the browser.

 The file name should be provided above the file include.
+The linenums attribute is important for the hotspots (described below) to work.

 ----
 SystemApplication.java